-Let us look at some of these considerations in more detail.
+Let us examine these points in more depth.

 Change in the last decades of the 20th century